ganezasan/ganezasan/README.md

 - 👋 Hi, I’m @ganezasan
-- 👀 I’m interested in something
+- 👀 I’m interested in Automation
-- 🌱 I’m currently learning about curript mining
+- 🌱 I’m currently learning about Jest which is JavaScript testing framework
-- 💞️ I’m looking to collaborate on something
+- 💞️ I’m looking to collaborate on something connect to my lifestyle
 - 📫 How to reach me on twitter @ganezasan

 <!---